Naqsh-e Jahan Square: Maidan – The Royal Square

-The Maidan was where the Shah and the people met.
-Built as a two-story row of shops, flanked by impressive architecture, and eventually leading up to the northern end, where the Imperial Bazaar was situated, the square was a busy arena of entertainment and business, exchanged between people from all corners of the world.
-As Isfahan was a vital stop along the Silk Road, goods from many countries of the world, spanning from Portugal in the West, to the Middle Kingdom in the East, found its ways to the hands of gifted merchants, who knew how to make the best profits out of them.

-The Royal Square was also admired by Europeans who visited Isfahan during Shah Abbas' reign.
-Pietro Della Valle conceded that it outshone the Piazza Navona in his native Rome.
+The Maidan was where the shah and the people met.
 During the day, much of the square was occupied by the tents and stalls of tradesmen, who paid a weekly rental to the government.
 There were also entertainers and actors.
 For the hungry, there were readily available cooked foods or slices of melon, while cups of water were handed out for free by water-carriers paid for by the shop-keepers.
 At the entrance to the Imperial Bazaar, there were coffee-houses, where people could relax over a cup of fresh coffee and a water-pipe.
 These shops can still be found today, although the drink in fashion for the past century has been tea, rather than coffee.
 At dusk, the shop-keepers packed up, and the huzz and buzz of tradesmen and eager shoppers bargaining over the prices of goods would be given over to dervishes, mummers, jugglers, puppet-players, acrobats and prostitutes.

+When Italian traveler Pietro Della Valle visited Isfahan in 1617, he described the square as "without doubt superior to everything in Constantinople or wheresoever in Christendom," recording its appearance towards the end of its construction in his travelogue: